IT Career Guide

 1. The tech company you’re applying for – It is important that you are familiar with what the company is, what they’re doing, and what they’re trying to achieve.
 Pay attention to how the tone is written on their website, their company description on job boards, and on the actual job post.
 Research their recent projects and achievements and make and mention what stood out and inspired you to apply the most.

-3. The name and exact position of the hiring officer – Cover letters should be directly addressed to the hiring officer, and for several online job boards such as LinkedIn, you’ll find information on the person who posted it.
-In some cases, when a company asks you for a cover letter, they also include whom you should address it to.
+3. The name and exact position of the hiring officer – Cover letters should be directly addressed to the hiring officer.
+And for several online job boards such as LinkedIn, you’ll find information on the person who posted it.
+When a company asks you for a cover letter, they also include whom you should address it to.
 Depending on the format, you may also need to include their address, which should be similar to the office address of the company.

 General Format to Observe

-We do not recommend using very similar templates for all of your cover letters–taking your time customizing it will help set you up for success.
-When it comes to a format you should follow, one of the best tips we can give you is to keep your cover letter short, being as concise as possible with keywords that match what is used in the company website and the job advertisement itself.
-The general rule of thumb is to maintain a 300-word letter divided into three paragraphs, saved in .docx or pdf (if not asked to include it in the email body itself).
+We do not recommend using very similar templates for all of your cover letters.
+Taking your time customizing it will help set you up for success.
+When it comes to a format you should follow, one of the best tips we can give you is to keep your cover letter short.
+Being as concise as possible with keywords that match what is used in the company website and the job advertisement itself.
+The general rule of thumb is to maintain a 300-word letter divided into three paragraphs.
+And saved in .docx or pdf (if not asked to include it in the email body itself).

 Cover letters are usually written in this structure: